All Episodes

 Ergo, that's why liberals devise all the programs to assist dark-skinned people because dark-skinned people can't do it on their own.

-The bigots in this case are leftists.
+The bigots, in this case, are leftists.

-But here's this college professor, or this president now writing that all light-skinned people hold this view.
+But here's this college professor or this president now writing that all light-skinned people hold this view because they have unearned privilege.

-They're basically a bunch of braggart braggarts who have high expectations of themselves and assume that people unlike them just can't do anything.
+They're basically a bunch of braggarts who have high expectations of themselves and assume that people unlike them just can't do anything.

-It's called the soft bigotry of low expectations, and it is a almost an exclusive characteristic of liberals.
+It's called the soft bigotry of low expectations, and it is almost an exclusive characteristic of liberals.

 But anyway, is this what you want to pay a university to teach your kids?